Berean Baptist Academy

 Uniforms/Equipment

-The school has made a significant investment into the uniforms that each athlete wears.
-With this in mind, each uniform must be washed after each game and be well taken care of each season.
+The school has made a significant investment in the uniforms that each athlete wears.
+With this in mind, each uniform must be washed after each game and well taken care of each season.
 The athletic director and coaches will inventory each item loaned to the athlete, and each athlete will be held accountable for the individual cost of those items.
-Each uniform must be returned washed (per uniform instructions) and in its entirety in a plastic bag with the athlete’s name 7 days after the last game of the season.
+Each uniform must be returned washed (per uniform instructions) and in its entirety in a plastic bag with the athlete’s name, 7 days after the last game of the season.
 Uniforms will not be accepted otherwise.

 If a uniform is not returned on time, the replacement cost of the uniform will be added to the student’s school bill.
 Once the uniform is returned in its proper condition, the fee will be removed from the student’s account.
 If a student loses any part of the uniform or returns it damaged, the athlete will be responsible to pay for the replacement cost.

-Athletic equipment can go home with the coach but not an athlete.
+Athletic equipment can go home with the coach, but not an athlete.
 Under no circumstances will equipment be checked out to athletes for personal or home use.